 Working with Richard Nelson LLP following an Unfair Dismissal

 Our unfair dismissal solicitors will work with you to determine if you have a case for unfair dismissal and, if so, to bring your case to your employer or an employment tribunal.
 Some cases are more complex than others, depending on your previous employment status and your employer’s stated reason for the dismissal.

 Whatever your situation, we will help you to understand the options available to you and work with you to achieve the best possible outcome.
 Our employment solicitors are active across the UK and will be happy to meet with you in a convenient location or remotely, depending on your preference.
 Simply fill out the form at the top of this page to start the conversation with us.

-Paying for unfair dismissal solicitors
+Paying for our unfair dismissal solicitors

 An Employment Tribunal expects each party to pay its own legal fees regardless of the outcome of the case.
 For more information, read our unfair dismissal solicitors’ pricing information.

 For employees, we may be able to act for you on a “no win, no fee” basis, under a Damages-Based Agreement.
-However, this will be dependant on your case and the specifics of what’s involved.
+However, this will be dependent on your case and the specifics of what’s involved.